A security expert explains why you should put tape over your laptop camera

-Mark Zuckerberg once posted a photo on his Facebook page celebrating the success of Instagram.
-His followers quickly noticed something strange about his laptop in the image: there was tape over both the camera and the microphone to protect against hackers.
+When Mark Zuckerberg posted a photo on his Facebook page celebrating the success of Instagram, his followers quickly noticed something strange about his laptop in the image: there was tape over both the camera and the microphone to protect against hackers.
 Is Zuck overly paranoid, or is this actually a good tip for everyone to take into consideration?

 Follow Tech Insider: On Facebook